opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

     After you have entered the appropriate details in all of the required fields, the **Test connection** and **Create data source connection** buttons become active.
 You can select **Test connection** to confirm that the connection is valid.

-4. Select **Create data source connection** to save your settings.
+4. Select **Create data source** to save your settings.
 The connection is created.
 The active window returns to the **Data Sources** main page, and the new connection appears in the list of data sources.

 5. Delete the data source connection by selecting the check box to the left of the title and then choosing **Delete 1 connection**.
 Selecting multiple check boxes for multiple connections is supported.